Improvements to LABC Warranty site scoring framework

 Very poor

-Significant number of non-compliances with our Technical Manual and/or Building Regulations.
-Significant risk of a claim and imminent danger in regard to health and safety.
+Significant non-compliances with our Technical Manual and/or Building Regulations.
+Significant risk of a claim or imminent danger to health and safety.

 2